JOIN OUR FOUNDERS’ CIRCLE CAMPAIGN!

 · $ 5,000 or more Silver Circle

 Please specify when making donations IF (and how) you would like your donation acknowledged.
-We of course also honor donor's wishes if they prefer to remain anonymous.
+We of course also honor donors’ wishes who prefer to remain anonymous.

 What Is The Emporium: Foster Resource & Literacy Center?

-The Emporium: Foster Resource & Literacy Center is a collaborative effort between mission-aligned non-profits (Foster Care Counts, Make Good, Inc. / The Book Foundation and Hope in a Suitcase) that share resources to provide tangible necessities and increase positive outcomes for foster and vulnerable children and youth.
+The Emporium: Foster Resource & Literacy Center is a collaborative effort between mission-aligned non-profits (Hope in a Suitcase, Make Good, Inc. / The Book Foundation and Foster Care Counts) that share resources to provide tangible necessities and increase positive outcomes for foster and vulnerable children and youth.

 Our original mid-city location was opened in August of 2017 as the shared headquarters of Hope in a Suitcase and Make Good, Inc. There, tweens, teens and transition age foster youth (TAY) have been able to “shop” entirely free of charge for casual and business clothing, basic essentials and literacy material.
 Being able to leave with new clothing as they integrate into a new family, school or community or as they interview for jobs and internships is often life-changing for the young people who visit our space.

-Due to new ownership, we’ve been forced to vacate our shared “open air” headquarters, from which we have collectively provided new clothing, literacy materials, luggage, and dignity to over 46,000 Los Angeles children.
+Due to new ownership, we were forced in June to vacate our shared “open air” headquarters, from which we have collectively provided new clothing, literacy materials, luggage, and dignity to over 46,000 Los Angeles children.

 Our new home will require significantly higher rent and operating costs, and this is why we need your help to make this effort sustainable.
 The good news is that the New Emporium space will be a Game Changer in terms of our ability to significantly increase what we can offer our city’s most vulnerable kids!